Household Renewable Energy Overview

 2. Electricity savings

-When your system is generating, the output is first used to meet your household consumption, with only excess electricity being exported to the grid.
-When your system is not generating, or is generating less electricity than you consume, you will be purchasing electricity from your retailer at the regular tariff rate.
+When your system is generating electricity, the system output will first meet your individual energy needs.
+Any additional electricity is exported to the grid.
+When your system is not generating, or is generating less electricity than you consume, you will buy electricity from your retailer.

-All energy that you consume from your system is electricity that you do not buy from your retailer, therefore it has a value to your household that is equivalent to your tariff rate.
+Any energy from your system that you use is electricity that you do not have to buy from your retailer, which saves money on your bill.

 3. Energy Buyback Schemes

-The Distributed Energy Buyback Scheme (DEBS) offers eligible customers a time of export payment for electricity they export to the grid, including from solar PV systems, batteries and electric vehicles.
+The Distributed Energy Buyback Scheme (DEBS) offers eligible customers payments for electricity exported to the grid.
+This includes electricity from solar panels, batteries and electric vehicles.

-The new pricing structure encourages households to use more of their own solar energy generation in the middle of the day when it is plentiful, and to install west facing panels that will produce more electricity later in the day, when it is in high demand.
-These new incentives are enabling the grid to become greener by integrating more renewable energy systems whilst keeping our electricity system reliable and secure.
+The pricing structure encourages customers to use more of their solar energy generation at midday when it is plentiful.
+It also encourages west facing panels that produce electricity later in the day, when it is in high demand.

 To learn more DEBS and eligibility criteria, visit the page Energy Buyback Schemes.